maxmylyn-pantheon/workwithme.guide-myguide/index.md

 ## Communication Preferences

 My email inbox is a black hole filled with marketing cruft and automated messages.
 Expect any emails to disappear and never be acknowledged, and be pleasantly surprised if they are.
-I listen for the Slack notification, and am on every major chatting App - Telegram, Signal, Slack, Discord, etc etc. In the 21st century, it's harder to be avoided than it is to be reached, in my opinion.
+I try to listen for the Slack notification, and am on every major chatting App - Telegram, Signal, Slack, Discord, etc etc. In the 21st century, it's harder to be avoided than it is to be reached, in my opinion.

 hours?

-Please try not to reach me after hours unless it is extremely urgent.
+Please try not to reach me after hours unless it is urgent.
 I am liable to ignore my phone (unless on-call or continuing a previous task) after 7PM.
-Lastly, I am an avid motorcyclist outside of work, so if I am riding I will be unable to respond.
+Most importantly, I am an avid motorcyclist outside of work, so if I am riding I will be unable to respond.

 ## How To Know I’ve Gone To The Dark Side

 I tend to procrastinate when overloaded with too many tasks.
-If I keep putting things off and never get around to doing them, that is a good sign that I am overloaded and hav too much going on.
+If I keep putting things off and never get around to doing them, that is a good sign that I am overloaded and have too much going on.

 ### Warning Signs

 Some days are better than others.
 It's not uncommon for me to have my webcam disabled and to sit on mute, so don't worry if that's the case.

-I consider myself a stable and disciplined individual, if I am having a difficult time, I will discuss it with my supervisor and figure out a way to disconnect and recharge.
+I consider myself a stable and disciplined individual.
+If I am having a difficult time, I will discuss it with my supervisor and figure out a way to disconnect and recharge.

 ### How to help

-Dank memes are always appreciated - I always enjoy a good laugh.
+Good memes are always appreciated - I always enjoy a good laugh.
 If that fails, a virtual drink shared with coworkers is always a fun time.

 ## Me Being Me